In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 It is necessary that you develop your individual technique and stay with it (unless any issues occur).

-If you are doing 70 reps of bench press, but your technique varies every workout, the stress level on your triceps is sometimes greater or fewer.
+If you are doing 70 reps of bench press, but your technique varies every workout, the stress level on your triceps varies, too.

-We can give the overlapping volume the variable X.
+We can accredit the overlapping volume of the variable X.